 The benefit of Drupal’s headless CMS is that by disconnecting the frontend from the backend, you can still take advantage of the backend’s content editing and data-storing capabilities while having content styled and served by your choice of application or framework.

-A headless CMS is great for building an incredibly custom UX, mobile apps, or a website capable of interacting with virtual assistants (like Alexa or Google Home).
+A headless CMS is great for building an incredibly custom UX, mobile apps, or a website capable of interacting with virtual assistants (like Alexa).

 What are the benefits of a headless CMS?

 - Increased page load speeds.
 By separating the two, your website is no longer responsible for delivering everything from the frontend and backend together at the same time.
 For example, it might serve content to a mobile application that stores it and present it.

 Imagine a system where content is input by an editor, and that content is consumed and presented via a 3rd party built android application.
-In a "web only" world, you have good control on page layouts, and the appearance of what you produce your website.
+In a "web only" world, you have good control over page layouts and the appearance of what you produce on your website.
 You can still produce content in Drupal’s backend, but the page layout, user navigation, and page creation capabilities might be managed in a UX you don't control (this also might be viewed as a major advantage).

 Because the front end has been redefined, how your content is being styled on the page is entirely dependent on what your developers have created.
 Making adjustments to design elements and layouts on your website, mobile app, or browser app will require frontend developers.

 What Drupal’s Headless CMS means for the future

-Drupal has always been known as the developer’s preference when it comes to CMS platforms.
-It's easy to customize, upgrade, and manage, not to mention it's incredibly secure and supported by a thriving community.
+Drupal has always been easy to customize, upgrade, and manage, not to mention it has a strong security track record and is supported by a thriving community.
 Drupal has always been known as one of the most flexible platforms available.